Retina Group of Washington $3.6M Data Settlement

-RGW has agreed to pay $3.6 million to settle a class action lawsuit alleging that the company failed to adequately protect sensitive personal and health information.
+RGW agreed to pay $3.6 million to settle a class action lawsuit alleging the company failed to adequately protect sensitive personal and health information.
 The lawsuit claimed RGW's negligence allowed unauthorized access to its computer systems, potentially exposing the personal information of thousands of individuals.

 Who is eligible for a data breach settlement payment?

-- Individuals in the United States whose personally identifiable information or personal health information was stored on RGW's computer systems that were compromised in a cybersecurity incident that took place on or around March 26, 2023.
+• Their personally identifiable information or personal health information was stored on RGW's computer systems that were compromised in a cybersecurity incident that took place on or around March 26, 2023.

 How much is the class action rebate?